jaykansara2019/Beer_Categorization/README.md

 - Increasing `n_estimator` from 128 to 500 doesn't significantly increase accuracy and also cause extremely slow processing speed and freezing of computer due to large amound of data processed.
 We decide to keep `n_estimator` at 128.
 The highest predictive accuracy from Random Forest model is 60%.

-### Model Choice
-Random forest classifiers are ensemble learning model that combines multiple smaller models into a more robust and accurate model.
-Random forest models work well with large tabular dataset with robusteness and scalability and both output and feature selection are easy to interpret.
-Addictionaly, they handle outliers and nonlinear data.
-Considering the substential amount of tabular data we have, we choose random forest model for our predictions.

 #### Benefits
 - Are robust against overfitting
 - Can handle thousands of input variable without variable deletion